Sit down and buckle up, because this is going to be a good read.

-But under the joy of it all I carry this burden.
+But beneath the joy of it all I carry a burden.
 I carry a secret I’m slowly learning to talk about: I grew up in a home steeped in abuse and I am terrified to the marrow of my bones that one day I will go bat shit crazy and end up giving my own children a story that mirrors mine.

 He never leaves.
 Never gives up.
-Never places on our shoulders the burdens we demand we carry.
+Never places on our shoulders the burdens we insist are ours to carry.

 Honestly, this is an impossible lesson.
 Your heart will ache as you learn it, that the unspoken weight placed on your life was just an evil lie and nothing more.
 And as you take those first steps of crossing over from “this is who I am destined to be” to “I can be remade” you’ll find yourself wanting to burn every lie ever spoken over you to the ground, the ground, the ground.

 It is easy to compare yourself to someone else’s story, to think someone else out there in the universe has had some big revelation you haven’t.
 Stop.
 We each have our own lessons to learn, and by God’s grace, we’ll all get there.